hydra-synth/hydra/docs/README.md

 ```javascript
 osc(function(){return 100 * Math.sin(time * 0.1)}).out()
 ```
 modifies the oscillator frequency as a function of time.
-(Time is a global variable that represents the milliseconds that have passed since loading the page).
+(Time is a global variable that represents the seconds that have passed since loading the page).
 This can be written more concisely using es6 syntax:
 ```javascript
 osc(() => (100 * Math.sin(time * 0.1))).out()
 ```